salesforce-marketingcloud/LearningAppAndroid/README.md

 * *API Integration* allows you to leverage the Marketing Cloud APIs.
 Create an API Integration app when you want to use Fuel APIs to automate tasks or integrate business systems.
 API Integration apps utilize an OAuth2 client credentials flow to acquire access tokens directly from the Fuel authentication service.

 * *Marketing Cloud apps* represent apps that live within the Salesforce Marketing Cloud and launch via the Marketing Cloud app menu.
 Marketing Cloud apps include custom apps built by your organization or apps installed from the Salesforce Marketing Cloud HubExchange.
-Marketing Cloud apps utilize a JSON Web Token (JWT) to acquire access tokens on behalf of logged in users.
+Marketing Cloud apps utilize a JSON Web Token (JWT) to acquire access tokens on behalf of logged-in users.

 * *Application Extensions* allow you to extend the Marketing Cloud with custom Journey Builder activities, Cloud Editor Blocks, and Automation Studio activities.

 * *MobilePush apps* represent apps built for the iOS, Android, or Blackberry mobile platforms that use MobilePush to communicate with their users via push messages.
-The Salesforce Marketing Cloud classifies MobilePush apps as consumer-grade applications and utilize long-lived limited access tokens.
+The Salesforce Marketing Cloud classifies MobilePush apps as consumer-grade applications and utilize long-lived limited-access tokens.

 If you haven’t already, you should [create an App Center account](https://appcenter-auth.exacttargetapps.com/create).

 If you have an App Center account, you can [log in to that account](https://appcenter-auth.exacttargetapps.com/redirect).

+###Place the App Center Credentials in your Application
+On Android, we utilize a 'secrets.xml' file to contain the application credntials given by the App Center above.
+Inside the secrets.cml file, set the following:

+**secrets.xml**

+1. `app_id`: the App ID for your development app as defined in the App Center section of the Marketing Cloud.

+2. `gcm_sender_id`: the Google Cloud Messaging ID as defined in the Google Cloud Developers Console for your app.

+3. `access_token`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

+> Note: You can use different keys for the staging/testing phase and the production phase.
+Staging/testing keys are indicated by the prefix `staging_`.
+By default, the Learning App will utilize the `staging_ app_id`, `access_token`, and `gcm_sender_id`.

+#Features

 <a name="0003"></a>
 ## Push Notifications

 MobilePush lets you create and send targeted push messages based on cross-channel consumer data to encourage app usage and deliver increased ROI.
-With MobilePush, you view how users navigate through your app and because MobilePush is built on the Salesforce Marketing Cloud, you can easily integrate push message campaigns with any email, SMS, or social campaigns.
+With MobilePush, you view how users navigate through your app.
+Because MobilePush is built on the Salesforce Marketing Cloud, you can easily integrate push message campaigns with any email, SMS, or social campaign.

 <a name="0004"></a>
-## Subscriber key
+## Subscriber Key

 A subscriber is a person who has opted to receive communications from your organization.

-A valid email address is required to receive emails and a phone number to receive SMS messages.
-Additional information about subscribers can be tracked using profile and preference attributes.
+A valid email address is required to receive emails, and a valid phone number is required to receive SMS messages.
+You can track additional information about subscribers using profile and preference attributes.

-The Subscriber Key serves to identify your subscribers.
+The Subscriber Key identifies your subscribers.

-It can be set to a specific value provided by the subscriber such as a phone number, email address, or other appropriate value but most importantly a value that you choose.
+It can be set to a specific value provided by the subscriber, such as a phone number, email address, or other appropriate value.
+It must be a value that you choose that identifies a unique person.
+The model is that one subscriber may have multiple devices.
+For example, Kevin has 3 devices.
+The subscriber key identifies Kevin, not his 3 devices.

-For example, using a subscriber key to identify a subscriber with a value other than the email address would allow you to:

-* Maintain multiple sets of subscriber attributes for a single email address.
-For example, if a family shares an email address, you can use a subscriber key to uniquely identify each member of the family.

-* Include a single email address multiple times on a list.
-For example, if a message interaction sends a separate message for each car a subscriber owns, it may be appropriate for a single subscriber to receive multiple messages.
+Keep in mind that the Marketing Cloud web UI uses a send-by-subscriber model.
+This means:

+* The subscriber key is used to identify the devices that will be sent to.
+This means if you create a filtered list based on an attribute, it will identify the subscribers who own the devices that have the selected attributes and send to all devices owned by that contact.
+* The subscriber key is not required, but it is strongly recommended.

-The Salesforce Marketing Cloud interface as well as the Web Service SOAP API support functionality around subscribers identified with a subscriber key.
+The Salesforce Marketing Cloud interface, as well as the Fuel REST API, support functionality for subscribers identified with a subscriber key.

 <a name="0005"></a>
 ## Tags

-Tags let you implement contact segmentation.
-You can set tags for subscriptions as defined by user choice.
-Additionally, use tags to collect information from the mobile app and for unstructured data or data that can contain many potential unknown values.
-For example, you can use tags when the number of potential attribute names exceeds the number of potential values of an individual attribute (such as the favorite brand specified by a contact).
+Tags let you implement contact segmentation on a per-device level.
+Additionally, use tags to collect information from the mobile app for unstructured data or data that can contain many potential unknown values.
+For example, you can use tags when the number of potential attribute names exceeds the number of potential values of an individual attribute, such as the favorite brand specified by a contact.
+Note that tags are device specific, but one-way.
+Each device has its own set of tags, but a new device will not pull down tags from the Marketing Cloud.
+If you create a filtered list based on tag data, be aware that sending from the UI will result in sending to all devices owned by subscribers that have any device with that tag.

 <a name="0006"></a>
 ## Beacon and Geofence Messages

-You can use the location capabilities of the *JB4A SDK* to target messages to a segmented group of contacts.
-Send personalized messages to increase engagement.
-The app pre-downloads geofence messages and triggers those messages when a mobile device crosses a geofence boundary.
+You can use the location capabilities of the *JB4A SDK* to target messages to contacts in selected geographic locations.
+The SDK pre-downloads geofence messages and triggers those messages when a mobile device crosses a geofence boundary.
+Note that the message must pre-exist on the device before the device crosses the geofence or encounters a beacon.
+These messages are downloaded whenever:

+* The application is brought to the foreground / started.
+* The device moves across the "magic" geofence.
+The "magic" fence is a geofence with a radius of 5K, and a center point  set to the last-known GPS fix.
+If the device moves outside that magic fence, the OS will notify the SDK, and the SDK will search for new geofences and beacons to monitor, along with messages for those fences and beacons.

 For beacon messages, the app triggers these messages when a mobile device comes into proximity with a known beacon.
 To use this functionality:

 1. The account must have access to both MobilePush and Location Services.
 2. Ensure that you use version 7.8.0 or earlier of Google Play Services to enable geolocation for your app.
 3. You must receive user permission to implement location services.

 <a name="0006b"></a>
 ## Analytics

 Mobile Application Analytics enables marketers to gather mobile app actions and behaviors from users and provides powerful visualizations of the data.
-The data helps you make informative decisions about how to structure your customer journeys, design your client facing experiences and tailor your digital marketing campaigns.
-The collected data is also available inside the Salesforce Marketing Cloud – ready to be used to segment messaging lists, provide highly personalized messaging content and drive 1:1  Custom Journeys.
+The data helps you make informative decisions about how to structure your customer journeys, design your client-facing experiences, and tailor your digital marketing campaigns.
+The collected data is also available inside the Salesforce Marketing Cloud, ready to be used to segment messaging lists, provide highly personalized messaging content, and drive 1:1 Custom Journeys.

-After enabling the analytics feature in your app, visit the Web & Mobile Analytics application within the Marketing Cloud.

 <a name="0007"></a>
 # Implementation on Android
 <a name="0008"></a>
-## Previous steps
+## Prerequisite Steps

+Before you can implement the SDK inside your Android application, you must first:

-1. Provision Apps with Google
+1. Provision Apps with Google.

-2. Create your apps in the App Center
+2. Create your apps in the App Center.

 <a name="0009"></a>
 ### Provision Apps with Google